 Getting to and from Split Airport by catamaran

 There’s now a catamaran line connecting the port near Split Airport to downtown Split.
 Run by Catamaran Line, the service runs several times a day in summer (each way).
 Journey time is only 20 minutes, and a one-way ticket costs 99 Kunas.
 Tickets can be purchased online or at the Riva Travel agency in Split.
 More details here: A new option for transferring from Split Airport – catamaran!
-Unfortunately, this service has been cancelled for summer 2020 due to the coronavirus pandemic.

 There’s also a direct catamaran from Split Airport to Bol on the island of Brac and Stari Grad on Hvar.
 Run by SplitExpress, it operates in the summer only.
 The catamaran sails four times a day to Bol and once a day to Stari Grad on Hvar.
 (Some journeys also stop in Split along the way.)
-Unfortunately, this service has been cancelled for summer 2020 due to the coronavirus pandemic.

 Getting to and from Split Airport by bus and train